huntdatacenter/docs/docs/govern-science/compliance/README.md

 # Compliance program

-**We belive that trust is the single most valuable asset in data-driven science.
+**We believe that trust is the single most valuable asset in data-driven science.
 Our compliance program aims to ensure a trustworthy frame for which you can build your science.**

 [[toc]]